doxuantien/angular-seed/README.md

 + Production deploy: *npm run prod*
 + Start dev server: *npm start*
 + Run lint: *ng lint*
-+ Run e2e: *ng e2e*
 + Test: *npm test*
 + Statistic: *npm run stats*

 #### 4.2.
 Conventions

-> Besides the other common conventions, the below rule should be followed.
+> Beside the other common conventions, the below rule should be followed.

 + Naming:
     - protected and private fields inside the classes must be lead by the `_`, except the readonly fields.